Several years ago, I introduced the F.L.E.X. Fishing system, a dedicated plan for catching big fish of any species including specks.

 As trout grow larger they begin to eat larger prey.
 The largest trout eat the largest prey.
 Researchers in Texas and Mississippi have found mullet to be the preferred food of the biggest trout.
 Frequently the mullet is half or two-thirds the size of the trout.

 Big specks feed heavily on ribbonfish (cutlassfish) when they move into bays from the Gulf.
 Find ribbonfish scurrying to the surface in panic and you will find BIG trout.
 At a distance ribbbonfish can be spotted by their silver flashes as they breach.

 Trout are not big on migration, but there is some movement between the near-shore Gulf and southern tier of bay and channel systems.
 Researchers at Louisiana State University say the biggest trout are found in the Gulf, particularly during summer and fall.
 Near-shore oil and gas platforms as well as boat wrecks can house true monsters.

 Salinity can be a factor in locating trophy trout.
 Researchers with the Atlantic States Marine Fisheries Commission have found that adult trout tend to prefer water that is close to seawater in salinity over more brackish water.

-A study in Barataria Bay in Louisiana concluded larger trout are most likely to be found over shell or soft (mud) bottom when the water temperature is 75 degrees or higher.
+A study in Barataria Bay in Louisiana concluded larger specks are most likely to be found over shell or soft (mud) bottom when the water temperature is 75 degrees or higher.